frankischilling/stardust/README.md

 # Stardust - Educational RuneScape Bot

-**Stardust** is a proof-of-concept woodcutting bot for educational purposes.
+**Stardust** is a proof-of-concept RuneScape automation bot for educational purposes.
+While its initial focus is woodcutting, it is designed as a general framework and supports more than just woodcutting tasks.

 **🚨 CRITICAL WARNING - USE AT YOUR OWN RISK 🚨**